 Of course, you can set up reminders for doctor appointments as well, making sure you get in touch with your physician on a regular basis.
 For your treatments, you can add the prescribed instructions to each reminder.

-App simple to use for Managing Hashimoto Thyroiditis
+A Thyroid Tracker App To Use for Managing Hashimoto Thyroiditis

 If you are still having doubts about using CareClinic’s health app to manage your condition, keep in mind that this app is simple to use.
 You can log in all of the relevant information, including your treatment plan.
 Once you will see everything logged into the application, you will feel more relaxed and in control.